capstone-projects-2024-fall/project-ai-study-rpg-game/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions
 # Use-Case 1
-A student wants to finish a challenging operating systems lab assignment.
+A student wants to finish a large assignment.
 (Boss battle)
 1. After logging into the app and Canvas, the user clicks on a rpg theme to start.
 2. User is then directed to a map with their avatar to navigate the world
-3. User taps on the quest finder to help reach the npc quest giver .
+3. User taps on the quest finder to help reach the npc quest giver.
-4. Users can read the story dialogue made from ChatGPT or choose to skip .
+4. Users can read the story dialogue made from ChatGPT or choose to skip.
-5. The user then navigates around the map trying to get to the Boss aka the OS lab .
+5. The user then navigates around the map trying to get to the Boss.
 6. Once the user gets to the boss, a pomodoro timer will be shown and activated.

 # Use-Case 2